 Non-natural foods, such as human garbage and birdfeed, become attractive to bears because they are high quality foods that require little effort to acquire.
 A bear that learns to associate human activity with something to eat becomes "food-conditioned," and may select for people’s food or garbage because of its availability and predictability.
 A bear that is repeatedly exposed to humans at close range without experiencing negative consequences, learns to tolerate people at these distances and becomes "habituated."
 Bears that are both "habituated" and "food-conditioned" are the most likely to be a problem, and may, on occasion, become aggressive.
 Bears whose range includes agricultural land will consume crops (especially wheat, oats, and corn in late summer), beehives and occasionally livestock.

 Black bears can be encountered in many different situations and are generally tolerant of humans and their activities, preferring to be left alone and undisturbed.
 Bears should not be dismissed as harmless, as they should not be feared; but they should be respected for the danger they pose.
-Conflicts develop when people and bears loose their fear and respect for each other.
+Conflicts develop when people and bears lose their fear and respect for each other.
 It is our responsibility as guests of bear country to discourage bears from becoming a nuisance or a danger.

 Enjoy bear country and remember to play it safe by being bear smart.